crate/crate/docs/general/builtins/scalar-functions.rst

 By default, only the first occurrence of a subsequence matching ``pattern`` will be replaced.
 If all occurrences shall be replaced use the ``g`` flag.

-.. _scalar-regexp_replace-flags:

 Flags
 .....

 ``regexp_replace`` supports a number of flags as optional parameters.
 These flags are given as a string containing any of the characters listed below.
 Order does not matter.

 +-------+---------------------------------------------------------------------+
 | Flag  | Description                                                         |